misaellr/n8n-application/docs/deployment/aws.md

     kubectl get svc -n ingress-nginx ingress-nginx-controller \
       -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
     ```
-12. Once ready, the LoadBalancer URL and **static Elastic IPs** are displayed:
+12. Once ready, the LoadBalancer URL is displayed:
     ```
     LoadBalancer URL:  a1234567890.us-east-1.elb.amazonaws.com
-    Static Elastic IPs: 52.1.2.3, 52.1.2.4, 52.1.2.5
     Access n8n at:     http://a1234567890.us-east-1.elb.amazonaws.com
     ```
-    The static IPs allow for consistent DNS A-record mapping.
+    The NLB hostname resolves to AWS-managed Elastic IPs.
+You can query the IPs using `dig` or `nslookup` for DNS A-record configuration.

 ### Phase 4: TLS Configuration (Optional, ~5 minutes)
 10. The CLI prompts: **"Would you like to configure TLS/HTTPS now?"**